jordanbusby/stock-watcher/README.md

 - Replaced some divs here and there with header, section, label, and main elements.

 ### Form element
-- Because the 'type' attribute of the button element was omitted, it is sending a 'submit' event, but it is not being caught without a form.
+- Because the 'type' attribute of the button element was omitted, and theres not ancestor form element, it is not sending a 'submit' event.
-- Wrapped the stock-search-container in a form element to catch the submit event from the button (which should catch the 'enter' keypress also).
+- Wrapped the stock-search-container in a form element to cause the submit event from the button (which should catch the 'enter' keypress also).
 - This also helps with the semantics of the HTML.

 ### Error handling